Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Experiments

-To assess generalization, the models (with WEPR still trained on TriviaQA) were also evaluated on the WebQuestions dataset, with results shown in the center part of Table~\ref{tab:combined_metrics}.
-While performance is generally lower on this dataset, the WEPR model maintains its advantage over the EPR baseline for all LLMs.
-The improved classification performance of the WEPR model is further illustrated by the sample Receiver Operating Characteristic (ROC) curves for \texttt{Falcon-3-10B} on TriviaQA (Figure~\ref{fig:roc_curves_falcon3}), where the WEPR curve consistently dominates that of the EPR baseline.
+The improved classification performance of the WEPR model is further illustrated by the sample Precision-Recall curves for \texttt{Falcon-3-10B} on TriviaQA (Figure~\ref{fig:PR_curves}), where the WEPR curve consistently dominates that of the EPR baseline and the HalluDetect \cite{quevedo2024detecting} method.